edge-addons-dev-community/blog-post-challenge/Vidushi_Gupta/README.md

 # Make your first utility Edge Add-on
-While surfing sites we usually like the colour palette or the font family of a webpage.
+Have you ever surfed a website and were blown away by it's color palette and design?
 What if I tell you that now you can make your own edge add-on to detect the web page design elements to design and develop your next website/app?
 You can make this beginner friendly extension in just **7 simple** steps.

 ## What is an Edge Add-on?
 > A Microsoft Edge extension is a small program that developers use to add or modify features of Microsoft Edge.
 An extension improves a user's browsing experience.
 It usually provides a niche function that is important to a target audience.